Historical revisionism

 In historiography, historical revisionism is the reinterpretation of a historical account.
-It usually involves challenging the orthodox (established, accepted or traditional) views held by professional scholars about a historical event or timespan or phenomenon, introducing contrary evidence, or reinterpreting the motivations and decisions of the people involved.
-The revision of the historical record can reflect new discoveries of fact, evidence, and interpretation, which then results in revised history.
-In dramatic cases, revisionism involves a reversal of older moral judgments.
+It involves challenging the orthodox (established, accepted or traditional) scholarly views or narratives regarding a historical event, timespan, or phenomenon by introducing contrary evidence or reinterpreting the motivations of the people involved.
+Revision of the historical record can reflect new discoveries of fact, evidence, and interpretation as they come to light.
+The process of historical revision is a common, necessary, and usually uncontroversial process which develops and refines the historical record to make it more complete and accurate.